-In the construction industry, tenders (= invitation to tender for a project or part of a project) play a key role in the procurement process for major construction projects.
-Especially - but not exclusively - for projects coming from public institutions, the tendering process is characterized by complex documentation, inconsistent standards and long waiting times for all parties involved.
+In the construction industry, tenders (= invitations to tender for a project or part of a project) play a vital role in the procurement process for major construction projects.
+Especially - but not exclusively - for projects from public institutions, complex documentation, inconsistent standards, and long waiting times for all parties involved characterize the tendering process.

 Since both Viessmann and its partners (system installers) are constantly confronted with the issues of the tender process, wattx has been looking for a solution that would improve and ease the situation for these stakeholders.

 After analysing the whole tender process, the required documents, involved stakeholders, and existing online platforms that are used for public tenders, we concluded that the greatest value for Viessmann in the current environment has to come from a faster and less manual handling of tender requests - specifically the process of analysing and editing the hundred-page long “Leistungsverzeichnisse”.
 Due to the lack of standardisation in the document structure as well as the product descriptions, it is a task that has traditionally not been easy to automate.
 Based on our analysis, our long experience in applied machine learning, and recent advances in the technology made it now possible for a smart program to semi-automate this task.
 Consequently, we built a first prototype of the product to showcase its capabilities.